dbosak01/fmtr/README.md

 situation is difficult to deal with in any language.
 But it can be made easy in R with the **fmtr** package and a formatting list.

-A formatting list is a list that contains one or more of the three types of formatting objects described above.
+A formatting list is a list that contains one or more of the four types of formatting objects described above.
 A formatting list can be applied in two different ways: in order, or with a lookup.